ukgov-equality-hub/smc-son/documentation/Charts.md

 # Charts

-Maps use the **D3**  and **D3 observable** along with the files `chart.js`, `chart.css` and `data-utils.js` to generate interactive chart.
+Maps use the **D3**  and **D3 observable** libraries along with the files `chart.js`, `chart.css` and `data-utils.js` to generate interactive chart.
 Charts are created by including the relevant javascript files in the page and placing a placeholder `div` element with a `chart-container` css class on the page of the required chart size, then initialising a `Chart` object.

 ### Required files